amielperez/ui-code-org-styles/README.md

 * Each structure is in its own branch
 * Switch to a branch you want to demo, e.g., using `git fetch` and `git checkout`
 * Run `node server` to run this on port 8080, or `node server XXXX` to run it in some other port `XXXX`

+## Branches
+* `bare-bones-js` - The old school way of doing things.
+Hello early 2000's!
+* `modules-as-namespaces` - Attempt to modularize stuff so global namespace is not polluted
+* `namespaces-with-file-split` - same modularization, but split into files for collaboration
+* `minify-and-concat` - differentiate between source files (split for collaboration) and distributable files/bundles, which are concatenated and minified for efficiency
+* `webpack-and-es6-modules-jsonly` - use a more modern tool like webpack for modularization and bundling.
+Hello late 2010's!